valkey-io/valkey-glide/README.md

 Redis 6 and above

 ## Current Status
-Babushka is **currently a beta release and should not be used in production**.
+Babushka is currently a **beta release** and is recommended for testing purposes only.
 We're tracking its production readiness and future features on the [roadmap](https://github.com/orgs/aws/projects/165/).

 ## Getting Started